Instagram

 Our self-drive narrowboat holidays provide a floating holiday home to enjoy an outdoor family adventure, exploring the countryside and stopping-off at waterside destinations along the way.

-Top 10 Spring canal boat holiday destinations
+Top 6 Easter canal boat holiday family destinations:

 Spring is a fantastic time to take a narrowboat holiday on Britain’s beautiful inland waterways, when the countryside is bursting with new life.

 With blossoming waterside trees and hedges, busy nest-building birds, ducklings bobbing on the water, spring lambs playing in the fields, and carpets of bluebells in waterside woodlands, there’s so much to look out for on a Spring adventure afloat.
+To celebrate Spring and the wildlife that makes its home on our canals and rivers.

 1. Drift through the beautiful prehistoric Vale of Pewsey